learn-good/llm-repo-understanding/README.md

 ```

 ## Step 3: Inspect and edit your filetree
-Make sure everything that is in the output file tree are things you want to learn about.
-Input files will cost tokens to process, so you can exclude low info subdirectories or files (if you know ahead of time they won't be of interest).
+Make sure all entries in the output filetree are things you want to read and summarized by the LLM.
+You can exclude subdirectories or files perceived to be of low informational value to save a bit of expense.

-Manually delete parts of the filetree.xml to remove the files or firs entirely from the final output, or add the `ignore` keyword to files and directories that we do not want to summarize, but want to keep in the skeleton for summarization or documentation purposes (e.g. `<directory name="svg" ignore>`).
+Manually delete parts of the filetree.xml to completely exclude the files or directories from the final output, or add the `ignore` keyword to files and directories that you do not wish to summarize, but want to keep in the filetree skeleton for the overall repo summarization (e.g., `<directory name="somedir" ignore>` will ignore the `path/to/somedir` directory and comprising subdirectories and files when summarizing individual files and directories, but the final repo summarization step will be able to see that those files exist in the filetree).